Data protection law deconstructed: a complete summary of GDPR

 Also, children under the age of 13 years do not have the power to give their consent.
 Their consent can be valid only if parental consent accompanies it.

-✓ Power to Withdraw
+✓ Power to withdraw

 GDPR gives data subjects the right to withdraw their consent at any time.
-Without the consent, organisations cannot use the data of such individuals for any processing.
+Without consent, organisations cannot use the data of such individuals for any processing.

-Better Control over How Data is processed
+Better control over how data is processed

-✓ Improved Access
+✓ Improved access

 Under GDPR, data subjects can put up a request to the controller to understand why their data is being processed and how it is being processed.
 They can also ask the controller of the data for a copy of the data being processed.
 However, the controller does have the right to charge a fee to cover the administrative costs incurred in this process.

-✓ Exercising Objection
+✓ Exercising objection

 EU residents also have the right to object to the data processing and report it to the supervisory authority.
 They can even get any inaccurate data corrected.

 GDPR goes one step further to give the EU residents the right to have their data erased by the data collector and processor.
-The data controller has to oblige to such a request for deletion of personal data.
+The data controller has to oblige such a request for the deletion of personal data.
 This has been termed in the Article 15 of GDPR as the ‘right to be forgotten’.
 It is possible that the controller receives an erasure request for data that has already been made public.
 In such a case, the controller has to undertake all the necessary measures, including technological, to inform the other data processors about the erasure request.

-✓ Data Portability
+✓ Data portability

-GDPR wants to make EU residents master of their privacy.
+GDPR wants to make EU residents masters of their privacy.
 Under GDPR, they decide which service provider gets to collect that data and who gets to store it.
 So much so that they can place a request to move their data from one service provider to another.